sscit/rel/rel-py/README.md

 import librel_py as rel
 ```

-## Creating REL model
+## Creating Requirements Model

-The module exposes three classes. `RelParser` is the main class, it encapsulates the whole REL library and is used to buid up a REL model from specification and data files.
+The module exposes three classes. `RelParser` is the main class, it encapsulates the whole REL library and is used to build up a requirements model from specification and data files.
 In order to create an object of `RelParser`, objects of the following two classes have to be provided:

 - an object of class `Logger`, which defines the log level of the parser.
 Additionally, it allows sending the log output to stdout or storing it in a file.
 - an object of class `FileEngine`, which defines the location of the files in the file system